-Enters his first season as the manager of the Brooklyn Cyclones and his first season in the Mets organization...Has over 40 years of experience in professional baseball.
+Enters his second season as the manager of the Brooklyn Cyclones and his second season in the Mets organization...Has over 40 years of experience in professional baseball.

 Served as the manager with Inland Empire (A) in the California League during the 2011 season before resigning in June to attend to a family matter.

 Served as the manager of the Palm Springs Power, of the Southern California Collegiate Baseball League, during the 2010 season, leading the team to a 34-4 mark, the best in franchise history.

 Served as the minor league field coordinator with the San Diego Padres during the 2009 campaign It marked his second stint with the Padres after serving as a minor league instructor from 1991-94.

 In 2005, managed the Arkansas Travelers (AA) in the Los Angeles Angels organization Led the team to the Texas League Eastern Division title.

 Spent three seasons as a Major League coach for the Kansas City Royals from 2001-03 Served as the bullpen coach in 2001 and 2003 Was first base coach in 2002.